0

 A significant issue with tapioca fiber lies within one specific variant: resistant dextrin.
 This sweetener originates from starches such as corn or wheat and has been praised for resisting digestion while acting as dietary fiber.

-However, research indicates that consuming large amounts of resistant dextrins could substantially increase blood glucose levels - similar effects observed when ingesting sugars like maltodextrin or glucose itself.
+However, research indicates that consuming large amounts of resistant dextrins could substantially increase blood glucose levels, with similar effects observed when ingesting sugars like maltodextrin or glucose itself.

 This information presents potential challenges for those on a keto diet since maintaining stable blood sugar is essential for achieving ketosis successfully.

-Consuming foods containing these types of carbohydrates may not be suitable if you aim to maintain this metabolic state consistently over time.
+Consuming foods containing these types of carbohydrates is not suitable if you aim to maintain this metabolic state consistently over time.

 Cassava root and flour